Fairfield Circuitry Shallow Water

 Use these settings.
 MIX full wet, LPG minimum and DEPTH minimum.
 While listening to a signal going through the pedal, you’ll hear the effect of the recovery filter at its resting state.

-Carefully turn the trimpot labelled LPG adjust, clockwise to raise the filter’s frequency, counter clockwise to lower.
+Carefully turn the trimpot labelled LPG adjust, clockwise to raise the filter’s frequency, and counter-clockwise to lower.
 The trimpot is very sensitive, so make small adjustments.
 After each adjustment, turn it up momentarily and listen to the envelope’s response to the incoming signal.

 - Type: Chorus and Modulation